LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/DebugHelper.md

 - `entgal` - Spawns the entity gallery, which contains every prefab in the game.
 Very unsafe!

-- `showclassids [inRange]` - Displays every ClassID on every prefab in range, through the Debug Icons system.
-These can be interacted with to copy the ClassID to your clipboard (See mod options menu).
+- `showclassids [inRange]` 📋 - Displays every ClassID on every prefab in range, through the Debug Icons system.
+These can be interacted with to **copy the ClassID to your clipboard** (See mod options menu).

 - `hideclassids` - Hides all ClassID Debug Icons.

-- `showspawninfo [inRange]` - Displays the name of all prefabs in range.
-When one is interacted with (See mod options menu), a constructor for a CoordinatedSpawn at the prefab's position is copied to the clipboard.
+- `showspawninfo [inRange]` 📋 - Displays the name of all prefabs in range.
+When one is interacted with (See mod options menu), a constructor for a CoordinatedSpawn at the prefab's position is **copied to the clipboard**.

 - `hidespawninfo` - Hides all SpawnInfo Debug Icons.